lucamug/functional-pacman/README.md

 node docs/gren-pacman
 ```

-The program requires Node v20 or later.
+The program requires Node.js v20 or later.

+## Debug modality

+By pressing [B], you can display additional internal information on the side of the playing area.

 ![Screen 2](/docs/screen02.png?raw=true "Screen 2")

 ## Development

+Clone the repository:

 ```shell
 git clone https://github.com/lucamug/functional-pacman/